BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ![](images/VolumeTrack.png#center)

-## Volume track
+### Volume track

 The volume tracks dictates how loud the current channel should play.
 This volume is combined with volume envelope by multiplication (50% volume track x 50% envelope volume = 25% total volume).
 It is much more efficient to use volume envelopes wherever possible and only use volume tracks to control the global volume of the song.

-## Vibrato depth & speed.
+### Vibrato depth & speed

 Vibrato depth and speed are used to add vibrato to a portion of the song without having to bother creating a new instrument.
 Please note that vibrato will temporarely override any pitch envelope on the current instrument.
 When vibrato is disabled (by setting depth or speed, or both to zero), the instrument will essentially have no pitch envelope until a new note is played.

 The depth values for the vibrato are indentical to FamiTracker but the speeds are slightly different.
 The way FamiTracker implements vibrato, while clever, is flawed as it undersamples the vibrato curve at high speed, leading to aliasing which ends up with a low-frequency tone that has a "ringing" sound to it.
-Please see the [Import/Export](importexport.md) for a table that maps between FamiStudio and FamiTracker.
+Please see the [Export](export.md) page for a table that maps between FamiStudio and FamiTracker.

-## Pitch
+### Pitch

 Controls the global pitch of the track.
 Can be used to make an entire channel slightly out of tune.

-## Duty Cycle
+### Duty Cycle

 Allow changing the duty cycle of an instrument without using a duty cycle envelope.
 This can only affect instruments with no duty cycle envelopes.
 This effect is mostly just there for compatibility with FamiTracker.
 Unless you have special cases where you often need to change the duty cycle, you should always favor creating different instruments instead of using this effect.

-## Speed
+### Speed

 This changes the speed parameter of the FamiTracker tempo settings and is only available in FamiTracker tempo mode.
 Larger values will make the song scroll slower.
 Please refer to the [Editing Songs & Project](song.md) section for more information about tempo management.

-## Note and Cut delay
+### Note and Cut delay

 Note delays allows delaying the moment a note is played by a few frames while cut delay will stop a note after a few frames.
 This also is only available in FamiTracker tempo mode.
 Please refer to the [Editing Songs & Project](song.md) section for more information about tempo management.